Student Services and Resources

 familycare.utoronto.ca

-The Family Care Office provides confidential guidance, resources, referrals, educational programming, and advocacy for the University of Toronto community and their families.
+The Family Care Office (FCO) provides confidential guidance, resources, referrals, educational programming, and advocacy for the University of Toronto community and their families.
 They raise awareness of family care issues central to the achievement of education and employment equity at the University of Toronto.

 The Office supports current University of Toronto students, staff, faculty, post-doctoral fellows and their families with any family care related issue.
 The FCO has always emphasized an inclusive definition of family.